Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/networking-core-protocols.md

 ## 🎯 What I Learned

-- How DNS resolves domain names, and its associated record types and tools
+- How DNS resolves domain names, and its associated record types and tools.
 - How HTTP/HTTPS methods work at the protocol level
 - The core commands and port numbers behind FTP, SMTP, POP3, and IMAP
 - How each protocol's commands map to its specific purpose (transferring